tomas-fryza/vhdl-course/labs/06-counter/README.md

 1. Perform the following steps to simulate the bidirectional N-bit counter.

    1. Create a new VHDL [design source](https://www.edaplayground.com/x/5bgq) `cnt_up_down` in your project.
    2. Take a look at the new parts of the VHDL source code.
-Note that an internal `s_cnt_local` signal is used to implement the counter.
-This is because the **output** port `cnt_o` cannot be read and therefore the operation `cnt_o + 1` cannot be performed.
+Note that an internal `sig_cnt` signal is used to implement the counter.
+This is because the **output** port `cnt` cannot be read and therefore the operation `cnt + 1` cannot be performed.
 Also note that local value must be retyped to the output port.
    3. Create a VHDL [simulation source](https://www.edaplayground.com/x/5bgq) `tb_cnt_up_down`.
    4. Change the testbench you want to simulate, right click to file name and select `Set as Top`.
 Run the simulation.
 Verify the meaning of the constant `c_CNT_WIDTH` and reset generation process.